 - Un cappuccino.
 Asking for the familiar frothy cup gets you what you expect, but note: in the birthplace of the cappuccino it’s seen strictly a breakfast drink, and it’s alien to order it after 10.30am.
 And particularly not after eating: Italians regard the foam in cappuccino as ‘heavy’, something that should not be consumed before you eat because it will spoil your appetite, and definitely not something to be dumped on top of lunch.
 Of course nobody’s actually going to refuse you a cappuccino whenever you want it, but when in Rome…

 - Un caffè lungo is not a “long coffee” as we would understand it.
 It’s a single espresso, but made with about double the water of a regular one.
 It’s still a very short drink.

 - Un caffè doppio.
 Double espresso, still very short, and eye-wateringly intense.
 If you want to be bouncing off the ceiling of the Sistine Chapel, this is the drink to ask for.

-- Un caffè Americano gives you a single espresso in a bigger cup with hot water – more familiar to the non-Italian, but still quite a bit shorter and stronger than American filter coffee.
-Sometimes you get given an espresso in a larger cup, and the hot water comes in a jug for you to administer it yourself.
-Sometimes the barista doesn’t really know what you’re asking for and may put in too much water, and in the rare worst cases they think you want either bad filter coffee or instant coffee.
+- Un caffè Americano gives you a single espresso in a bigger cup with hot water – this seems more familiar to the non-Italian, but it is still quite a bit shorter and stronger than American filter coffee.
+If you’re lucky you get given an espresso in a larger cup, and the hot water comes in a jug for you to administer it yourself.
+Sometimes the barista doesn’t really know what you’re asking for and may put in too much water, and in rare cases they think you want either bad filter coffee or worse, instant coffee.